Gerenciar eventos de toque em um ViewGroup

 public boolean onTouchEvent(MotionEvent ev) {

-// Here we actually handle the touch event (e.g. if the action is ACTION_MOVE,
+// Here, you actually handle the touch event.
+For example, if the

-// This method will only be called if the touch event was intercepted in
+// called if the touch event is intercepted in onInterceptTouchEvent.

 ...